bart-kroon/TM1/README.md

 Build and install the generated project.

+For Visual Studio please:
+* Manually select `Release` from the drop-down box.
+* Perform build by building the `ALL_BUILD` target.
-For the Visual Studio CMake generators installation is performed by building the INSTALL target.
+* Perform installation by building the `INSTALL` target.

 ## Installation result